Rautsunil8910/MedicAI/.ipynb_checkpoints/README-checkpoint.md

 ## Project Objective

 In an effort to streamline the process for medical practitioners and improve clinical care for patients within the hospital, we developed various machine learning and deep learning based architectures to classify healthcare conditions in a transcription note, ultimately reducing misdiagnosis rates and alleviating the burden for overloaded hospitals.
-Furthermore, to increase the accessibility for hospitals worldwide, our models are packaged into an efficient and accurate AI-enabled medical app.
+Furthermore, to increase the accessibility for hospitals world-wide, our models are packaged into an efficient and accurate AI-enabled medical app.

 ## Web App Details